klezVirus/klezVirus.github.io/_posts/2025-12-21-Callback-Hell.md

 For this reason, in case you want to allow for more parameters, you'd need to find proxy frames similar to this one, but with bigger allocations (to support `nargs` parameters you'd need at least `0x20 + (nargs*8)`).

+Speaking with [Alex Reid](https://x.com/Octoberfest73), we agreed that alternatively, you can use the same pattern implemented in [Moonwalk++](https://github.com/klezVirus/Moonwalk--/blob/master/Moonwalk--/Moonlight.cpp#L722), and add an additional proxy frame (conceal-gadget) big enough to permit as many argument as needed.

 ## One, None and a Hundred Thousand

-I remember coming across a blog post not long ago that described loading a strangely named DLL to "add a frame" between the ThreadPool worker callback using one of its functions as a forward proxy frame.
-I wanted to reference it, but I didn't manage to find it.
+I remember coming across a blog post not long ago that described loading a strangely named DLL to "add a frame" between the ThreadPool worker callback using one of its functions as a forward proxy frame. ~~I wanted to reference it, but I didn't manage to find it.~~ The post I'm referring to is available at this [LINK](https://offsec.almond.consulting/evading-elastic-callstack-signatures.html)

 However, building on this pattern, we can explore several ways to not only add a frame, but literally construct almost fully "custom" call stacks without relying on unusual DLL loading.